 “Let’s hope he has a heart attack and dies,” one of the trumpeters snarled.
 I worried he was being prophetic.
 Progress marches on.

 I realized I could play my MOOG throughout the game, like the organist at old-time silent movie theaters.

 “Yay.
 Come to our rehearsal at Mower tonight at 9.
 We’ll work out cheers.
-We’ll really get the fans going.”
+We’ll really spark up the stands.”
 I felt just like Tim, without the country accent.
 I hugged them.
 They looked embarrassed.

 The band rehearsal was missing Minehan that night.
 He claimed The Neighborhoods couldn’t come into Cambridge.
 They were rehearsing at Jim’s in Waltham.
-David was worked up about Jim being in on the Teen Jesus thing and planned to interrogate the boy.
+David was worked up about Jim being in on the Teen Jesus thing.
+He planned to interrogate the boy.
 Jace promised me he’d be there to defend Jim.
 The band boys arrived with their brass instruments.
 They seemed more normal out of their funky, heavy wool band uniforms, and no military style hatware.

 We worked on Trixie’s song, ‘The Gauntlet,’ about the terrors of using the bathrooms in a co-ed dorm.
 I renamed it ‘Jake, the Rake,’ after the football perv who stalked them in the halls.

 ‘I need a shower